ocd-scm/ocd-builder-webhook/README.md

 ## Usage

-The [ocd-meta wiki](https://github.com/ocd-scm/ocd-meta/wiki) has a full tutorial on each of
+The [ocd-meta wiki](https://github.com/ocd-scm/ocd-meta/wiki) has a full tutorial on each of Minishift and Openshift Online Pro that includes setting up a release build environment.
+That uses Helmfile to install this component.

 ## See Also

 [ocd-builder](https://github.com/ocd-scm/ocd-builder)